What Is Kendal Mint Cake, and Where Can I Buy It?

 Wiper opened a factory and named his product Wiper's Mint Cake.
 The Wiper family continued to produce mint cake until Harry Wiper sold the company to Quiggins in 1960 when his father died.

 The precise recipe for Kendal Mint Cake is a well-kept secret.
 Nevertheless, it is known to be made from a combination of sugar, glucose, water and peppermint oil, even if the exact proportions are not made public.

 The ingredients are used in the following way:

-- The sugar, glucose, peppermint oil, along with some water are first boiled up in a copper pan.
+- The sugar, glucose, and peppermint oil, along with some water, are first boiled up in a copper pan.

 - The mixture is stirred continuously (if the stirring process is neglected, the end product will turn out clear).

-- The mixture is then poured into moulds and left to set.
-Later it is broken up into bars.
+- The mixture is then poured into molds and left to set.
+Later, it is broken up into bars.